-Welfare at Merton is provided by the Chaplain, Welfare Dean, and College Nurse, and each is very happy to meet with all students on a one-to-one basis with respect to any issue at any time.
+Welfare at Merton is provided by the Chaplain, two Junior Deans for Welfare, and the College Nurse, and each is very happy to meet with all students on a one-to-one basis with respect to any issue at any time.

 The Chaplain co-ordinates the welfare provision in college and chairs the Student Support Committee, so please do get in touch with him if you find yourself in financial difficulty.
-The Welfare Dean is a student employed by the college to be a first point of contact for welfare advice and to liaise among members of the SCR, MCR and JCR on welfare matters.
+The Junior Deans for Welfare are students employed by the college to be a first point of contact for welfare advice and to liaise among members of the SCR, MCR and JCR on welfare matters.
 The college Nurse holds a general surgery and offers welfare support as well as medical help to all members of college.

-There is also an Adviser to Women Junior Members who is available to discuss any concerns about academic or other matters, and two Fellows designated as Harassment Advisers who may be consulted informally by junior members who believe they may be victims of harassment, or who are merely seeking advice.
+There are also two Fellows designated as Harassment Advisers who may be consulted informally by junior members who believe they may be victims of harassment, or who are merely seeking advice.

 In addition to these official college positions, the JCR and MCR each elect one male and one female Welfare Representative to assist with welfare concerns.
 The college also supervises a team of Merton Peer Supporters who are trained in listening and communication skills and who are always available to meet with students.